rancher/docs/content/rancher/v2.6/en/admin-settings/rbac/global-permissions/_index.md

 For new users, the new permissions take effect when the users log in to Rancher for the first time.
 New users from this group will receive the permissions from the custom global role in addition to the **New User Default** global permissions.
 By default, the **New User Default** permissions are equivalent to the **Standard User** global role, but the default permissions can be [configured.](#configuring-default-global-permissions)

 If a user is removed from the external authentication provider group, they would lose their permissions from the custom global role that was assigned to the group.
-They would continue to have any remaining roles that were assigned to them, which would typically include the roles marked as **New User Default.** Rancher will remove the permissions that are associated with the group when the user logs out, or when an administrator [refreshes group memberships,](#refreshing-group-memberships) whichever comes first.
+They would continue to have any remaining roles that were assigned to them, which would typically include the roles marked as **New User Default**.
+Rancher will remove the permissions that are associated with the group when the user logs out, or when an administrator [refreshes group memberships,](#refreshing-group-memberships) whichever comes first.

 > **Prerequisites:** You can only assign a global role to a group if:
 >